jdcloudcom/en/documentation/Elastic-Compute/Availability-Group/Getting-Start.md

 1. Access[Availability Groups Console](https://cns-console.jdcloud.com/availabilitygroup/list) to enter the Availability Groups List page.
 Or access[JD Cloud Console](https://console.jdcloud.com) and then click on the left navigation bar **Elastic Compute**-**Availability Groups** to enter the Availability Groups List page.
 2. Choose region.
 3. Find the Availability Group in need of adding new instance.
 4. Click **Add Instance** to skip to the instance Creation page.
-Select “Create instance in Availability Group” as the Creation Method and choose the corresponding Availability Group, e.g.: AG-of-Web-Service.
+Select "Create instance in Availability Group" as the Creation Method and choose the corresponding Availability Group, e.g.: AG-of-Web-Service.
 Match the configured information of the instance template (the one the Availability Group associated) to the current page.
 It is necessary to note, however, that such configuration information is not allowed to be modified.
 5. You can choose billing type and purchasing quantity.
 You can choose monthly package or Pay By Configuration.
 If you choose monthly package instance.
 Purchase Duration shall be specified.
 6. If you only add one instance at a time, you can specify its private IP, and it should be noted that the private IP should be within the scope of the corresponding subnet CIDR;
 7. Set up instance name and description;